DReGuerra/morpholoPy/README.md

 ### Usage

-To run the `wrinkleAnalysis.py` script:
+To run the `characteristic_length.py` script:
 1. Go to the desired test directory: `cd tests/kdf_biaxial_20um/`
 2. The image to be analyzed should be found in the `images` directory.
-3. Run the script: `python src/wrinkleAnalysis.py`
+3. Run the script: `python src/characteristic_length.py <args>`, see DocString for argument list.

 The output figures will be saved in the `figures/` directory.